 Brexit bullion: Fear of no-deal triggers Irish gold rush

-[DUBLIN] In a vault under the streets of Dublin a pot of gold owned by anxious investors is growing every day Britain edges closer to leaving the EU without a deal.
+IN a vault under the streets of Dublin, a pot of gold owned by anxious investors is growing every day that Britain edges closer to leaving the European Union (EU) without a deal.

-"They're worried about a significant devaluation in sterling if there's a hard Brexit," said Seamus Fahy.

 Set in the basement of an unassuming grey office block, Merrion Vaults does not advertise its presence to passersby, marked only with a coy plaque reading "Merrion Private".

-The most popular items are one ounce gold bars and coins: handsomely polished South African Krugerrands, Canadian Maple Leafs and British Britannias worth in the region of £1,100 each.
+The most popular items are one ounce (30 gram) gold bars and coins: handsomely polished South African Krugerrands, Canadian Maple Leafs and British Britannias worth in the region of £1,100 each.

 They have increased in value by around 10 per cent in the past six months, according to Mr Fahy's ledger.